Estimated reading time: 7 minutes

 What are your greetings to Asia Exchange?

 I am more than grateful that Asia Exchange enabled me this great opportunity and experience in Thailand.
-The customer service Asia Exchange and the University provide is simply excellent.
+The Student Support Service Asia Exchange and the University provide is simply excellent.
 Thank you for making this happen!

 A free word for any student considering going abroad